wolfie00/med-tagger/README.md

   </tr>
 </table>

 The program will read the `.csv` files into a Python dictionary.
 If there are headers in your file, you have to use `skip_head=True`.
-The two columns must be separated by a `\t`.
+The two columns must be separated by a split token, the default is `\t`.
 Alternatively, you can load a JSON file `{image1: 'tag1;tag2', ...}` directly as a `dict`.

 Next, the list with the categories (labels) can either be a Python list passed to the `configuration` or a `.txt` file with a label per line.
 For the loss function binary cross-entropy, Focal loss[5], ASL loss[6] and soft F1 loss[7] are supported.
 For Focal and ASL losses, you have to specify the respective parameters of each loss.